-With its subtle raspberry-sweetness layered with smooth, chocolaty richness, this Raspberry Meringue Heart Stack will make you fall in love all over again.
-A perfect Valentine’s Day treat!
+With a subtle raspberry-sweetness layered with smooth, chocolaty richness, this dessert featuring Raspberry Meringue Hearts with Chocolate Pudding will make you fall in love all over again.
+It’s a perfect Valentine’s Day treat.

 To keep your marriage brimming

 With love in the loving cup,

 Whenever you’re wrong, admit it;

 Whenever you’re right, shut up.

 When Trisha finished reading on that dazzlingly sunny fall day, everyone laughed.

 Of course it made us laugh.
 How often have you heard the words, “shut up” in the middle of a wedding ceremony?